Home » Tackling Your Trauma » EMDR Therapy for Women in Austin, TX, Who Have Survived Sexual Assault

 Of all the therapy techniques, I truly believe EMDR therapy is best positioned to help your body and mind heal fast.
 It’s an effective tool for teaching your body to release the pain.

 If the thought of using EMDR inspires hope in you, reach out to me for a free consultation.
-I am a licensed EMDR therapist with years of experience using this technique.
+I am a licensed and Certified EMDR therapist with years of experience using this technique.

 On a final note, I want you always to remember that healing is possible.
 EMDR is an effective path to making recovery possible for you.